arielsalminen/TinyNav.js/README.md

 [TinyNav.js](http://tinynav.viljamis.com/) is a tiny jQuery plugin (443 bytes minified and gzipped) that converts `<ul>` and `<ol>` navigations to a select boxes for small screen.
 It also automatically selects the current page and adds `selected="selected"` for that item.
 There's also a Wordpress plugin available, [here](http://wordpress.org/extend/plugins/tinynav/).

 This isn't the first plugin to do this and it doesn't provides a lot of options, but it might be the smallest (file size).

+Check out also the new version called [Responsive Nav](http://responsive-nav.com).

 Usage Instructions and demo
 ======